exom-dev/captcha/README.md

 This project was created by [The Exom Developers](https://github.com/exom-dev).

-The Id project is licensed under the [MIT](https://github.com/exom-dev/captcha/blob/master/LICENSE) license.
+The Captcha project is licensed under the [MIT](https://github.com/exom-dev/captcha/blob/master/LICENSE) license.